How to Calm an Anxious Dog Naturally

 Are natural calming methods safe for puppies?

-Most behavioral and environmental methods (routine, safe space, exercise, calming music) are perfectly safe for puppies and often help prevent anxiety from developing.
+Behavioral and environmental methods such as routine, safe spaces, gentle enrichment, and positive exposure can be useful for puppies.
 Regarding supplements: puppies under 12 weeks generally shouldn't receive supplements unless specifically recommended by a veterinarian.
 For older puppies, consult your vet — some ingredients are appropriate, while others should wait until skeletal maturity (around 12–18 months depending on breed).
-Early positive experiences and predictable routines are the most powerful anxiety prevention for puppies.
+Early positive experiences and predictable routines can help puppies build confidence.

 What's the difference between situational and chronic anxiety?